mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \label{eq:gen_deriv}
 $$

-After this small but necessary detour we can come back to computing the first moment of our distribution from the generating function. to evaluate Eq.
+After this small but necessary detour, we can come back to computing the first moment of our distribution from the generating function. to evaluate Eq.
 $\ref{eq:first_mom_gen}$ on Eq. $\ref{eq:gen_sol}$ we first compute the derivative of the generating function.
-This can be easily evaluated by using the relationship we derived for derivatives of ${}_1F_1$.
+This can be easily evaluated using the relationship we derived for derivatives of ${}_1F_1$.
 The only thing to be aware of is that of the chain rule.
 In particular for our third entry of the third entry of the function we have $r_m / \gamma_m (z - 1)$ rather than simply